Utkarshmhatre/Assistant_For_Farmers/README.md

 - AI Assistant: In-app chat powered by Google Gemini for guidance and Q&A.
 - Weather: Current conditions to inform planning and logistics.
 - Inventory/Warehouse: Manage stock and track items.
+	- Unified theming with the app (Material 3 ColorScheme) for readable light/dark UI
+	- Add, edit, delete products with image thumbnails and category management
+	- Persistent product images (stored in app documents directory)
+	- Search and sort (by name, quantity, expiry)
+	- Capacity indicator, expiry alerts, and quick tips
 - Distribution/Map: Map screen to visualize sites and help plan routes.
 - Payments: PhonePe SDK integration (sandbox) with animated UI and receipt dialog.
 - Gallery/Products: Browse produce with images and details.